Zebralt/resourcely/README.md

   - /b/c.png
 ```

-The second syntax won't allow you to nest namespaces, but you can do this instead:
+The second syntax won't allow you to nest namespaces, unless you explicitly specify it:
 ```yaml
 resources: # <- Not a key-value pair!
   type: namespace # <- Add this so that the tool knows that it's a namespace